Kennystruct/Clash-Detection-Matrix-Automation/README.md

 - Make sure to install all the python packages/modules/libraries i used in both python script
 - To access all the files and documents for this workflow, check out the **Go To FIle** option here on my page in GitHub.
 All files are well arranged in each folders.
 - Sample Revit models have been provided for you to test the workflow.
 It's located in the **Sample Revit Models** folder
-- The Workflow How-To Video and PDF description is provided in the **Workflow Docs**
+- The Workflow How-To Video and PDF description is provided in the **Workflow Docs** folder

+## Dealing with Issues
+If you have any issues with the workflow, check the list of currently Open and previously reported issues for anything similar to yours.
+If you can't find an issue similar to yours, you can comment out your issues and it will be addressed

+## What's the Future Holds
+I intend coming up with a free **Revit plugin** that encapsulates all the processes involved in this clash matrix automation workflow.
+Work has started to achieve this.
+Hence, in the next few months, news about the Plugin release will be out.

+Pray for me so it won't take so much time

+Much love!

 ![Artboard 1](https://user-images.githubusercontent.com/68663705/132239256-af8d4e6d-e407-4857-b83a-0c3bb9736ccd.png)